ResourcesRecommended reading: in print and online

-I own well over 100 cookbooks and books about food.
-A growing portion of them focus on the German cuisine, and of those, I’d recommend these in particular:
+A growing portion of my culinary book collection focuses on the German cuisine, and of the ones I own, I’d recommend these in particular:

 Culinaria Germany: A Celebration of Food and Tradition by Christine Metzger and Ruprecht Stempell (Ullmann Publishing, 2008).
 Organised by region, this is a very thorough tome that details the origins of classic German ingredients, dishes and culinary traditions as well as some of Germany’s most popular – as well as plenty of potentially unfamiliar – recipes.
 Available in both English and German.